📝 Catering, events & group arrangements · ⏱️ 3 min read

 Seasonality and suppliers

-• BBQ meat is more expensive in summer months
+• BBQ meat costs spike during summer months

-• Make agreements with suppliers about fixed prices for larger orders
+• Negotiate fixed prices with suppliers for larger orders

 ⚠️ Note: